strt/bricks/readme.md

 ```

 ### Autoprefixer
-To customize which browsers you want to target, add a [browserslist](https://github.com/ai/browserslist) property to your `package.json` and define which browsers you want to support.
+To customize which browsers you want to target, add a [browserslist](https://github.com/ai/browserslist) property to your `package.json` and define the browsers you want.
 This affects both `autoprefixer` and `babel`.

 ```json
 {